yangyutu/llm_book.github.io/_sources/docs/chapter_application_IR/information_retrieval_fundamentals_part2.md

 The comparison of in-batch negative and cross-batch negative during multi-gpu training.
 Image from {cite}`qu2020rocketqa`.
 ```

+(ch:neural-network-and-deep-learning:ApplicationNLP_IRSearch:sec:momentum-negatives)=
+#### Momentum Negatives

 Even in the single-GPU training setting, we can leverage queue to construct large-scale negatives [**MoCo** {cite}`chen2020improvedbaselinesmomentumcontrastive`].

-The key idea is that instead of discarding embeddings from previous batches, we can use a rolling queue to store them and use them as additional negatives for current batch.
+Fundamentally, we want the negatives are coming from the same or similar encoder so that their comparisons in the contrastive learning are consistent.

+MoCo leverages an additional momentum network, parameterized by$\theta_k$, to generate representations that are used as negatives for the main network.
+The parameters of the key network does not update from graident descent, instead, it is updated from the parameters of the main network network by using a exponential moving average:

+$$
+\theta_k \leftarrow m \theta_k+(1-m) \theta_q,
+$$

+where $m$ is the momentum parameter that takes its value in $[0,1]$.
+A queue is used to enque representations from the momentum network, which also exits old batch after exceeding queue size.
+The size of the queue controls the number of negative examples that the main network can see.
+One example application of Moco is {cite:p}`izacard2021unsupervised` [code](https://github.com/facebookresearch/contriever)

 #### Hard Positives